-Until this year, there were no allotment sites in Windermere and the community clearly had the will and desire to cultivate.
+Until 2012, there were no allotment sites in Windermere since the middle of the last century and the community clearly had the will and desire to cultivate.
 This project is turning unused, derelict and ugly outdoor space behind the Orrest Drive flats into 14 plots for vegetable and flower growing by the local community.
 The facilities on site are:

 - A fenced and gated growing area;

 - 14 plots divided using wooden stakes;

 - A slate gravel path running through the site for access;

 - 4 wooden composters;

 - A storage shed, with water harvesting system attached;

-- ♦ A tree seat:
+- A tree seat:

 - A scrub area for planting of fruit bushes

 All 14 plots have been taken up by the local community and digging started during the week commencing 18 June 2012.
-An informal opening event takes place on 18th July.
+An informal opening event takes place on 18th July 2012.